dreamyguy/moments/README.md

 https://dreamyguy.github.io/moments/#/3/discover-moment/

-> Because results in **Moments** are presented in a structured way, one can use the application dynamically from somewhere else.
-One has two options:

 ## Shareable URLs

+> Thanks to the nature of dates, the output of **Moments** can be both presented and requested in a very structured way.
+One can set the date and time dynamically (ie. at another website) and link to **Moments**, triggering a render of what was entered through URL parameters.
+The resulting URLs reproduceable, and therefore shareable.

 Link to the **Moments** website on Github, passing the expected time parameters. _The link can be copied to your clipboard by clicking on the button **Copy Moment to clipboard** (the button will only appear when it's click-able)_.